njerikungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique Displays list of words as input and prints out only words that appear once 14-findthatword Displays lines containing the pattern "root" from file /etc/passwd 15-countthatword Displays the number of lines that contain the pattern bin 22-users_and_homes Displays all users and theri home directories, sorted by users
+13-unique Displays list of words as input and prints out only words that appear once 14-findthatword Displays lines containing the pattern "root" from file /etc/passwd 15-countthatword Displays the number of lines that contain the pattern bin 16-whatsnext Displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd 17-
+22-users_and_homes Displays all users and theri home directories, sorted by users